-If no keys are pressed for 6 minutes the display will dim to preserve battery and screen life, and reduce power consumption.
+If no keys are pressed for six minutes the display will dim to preserve battery and screen life and reduce power consumption.
 After 30 minutes with no key presses, the display will switch off completely and the keypad will flash every two seconds to show that the instrument is still powered.
-The screen dim and screen saver functions will occur during measurements as well as when not measuring.
-Press any key to restore the display.
+The screen dim and screen saver functions will operate during measurements as well as when the instrument is not measuring.
+Press any key to turn the display back on.